You're never too old to go clubbing.

-Dating back to 1936, the Ski Club of Washington, D.C. plans trips each winter to East coast resorts as well as Western and European resorts.
-This club also offers trips geared specifically towards cross country skiers.
-Ski Enhancement outings are also offered, where professionally accredited ski instructors help polish participants' skills at no extra cost.
+Dating back to 1936, the Ski Club of Washington, D.C. plans ski vacations each winter to northeastern, western, and European resorts.
+The club also organizes day trips and weekend trips to ski areas in the Mid-Atlantic area, plus trips geared specifically towards cross country skiers.
+The SCWDC Ski School offers ski and snowboard lessons from certified instructors at selected local events.

 See a club with incorrect information or know of an additional club that should be added?
 Drop us a note.